thieveshkar/thieveshkar/README.md

 <h1 align="center">Hi 👋, I'm Thieveshkar</h1>
 <h3 align="center">I am a passionate first-year undergraduate at APlIT Sri Lanka, eager to apply my knowledge in Cyber Security.
-I am also proficient in graphic design, with experience using Adobe Illustrator, Photoshop, and Premiere Pro.
+I am also proficient in graphic design, with experience using Adobe Illustrator, Photoshop, Premiere Pro and After Effects.
 I am committed to personal growth and enjoy collaborating with others.</h3>

 🌱 I’m currently learning C# and JavaScript<br><br>📫 How to reach me offices_sit.0z@icloud.com